 overseas.

-John Jr. returned to Kansas City, KS, his family and fiance', Barbara Jean Harris.
+John Jr. returned to Kansas City, KS, his family and fiance', Barbara Jean (Harris).
 They married in 1946.
 Four brothers were born unto this marriage.
 Mom and Dad were together for fifty-one years until her death.
 We saw the example they and their contemporaries set coming out of the Great Depression; living with social and economical constraints placed on people of color.
 They were focused and kept their eyes on the prize; a quality of life not yet obtained by past generations.
 We, like others are standing on the collective shoulders of previous generations.

-The Great Depression left an indelible impression on him.
-John Jr. had a drive that came from
+The Great Depression left an indelible impression on them both.
+John Jr. had a drive that came

-didn't get paid and utilities were turned off.
-He was fueled by curiosity with a solid education that provided an aptitude for just about anything.
+an aptitude for just about anything.
 He was a small businessman: DeVry certified electronics television repairman, rubber stamp vendor, lawn service owner, graphic and portraiture artist.
+Barbara Jean was the glue that held it all together.
 It was about putting food on the table and much more.

 His work ethic was mind-boggling at times.
 Dad always had two jobs: He kept a "steady" job as a postal carrier for over thirty years on the same Kansas City, KS mail route and worked evening shows; all while finding time for other pursuits.